UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 It should be noted that this is an altered price reporting from what has been used historically by UMA contracts.
 With the introduction of the [Optimistic Oracle](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-52.md) and new [EMP](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-54.md) and [Perpetual contract](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-53.md) templates, all price and funding rate requests will be handled by the Optimistic Oracle, and will only be sent to the voters of the DVM in the case of a price or funding rate dispute.

 *Note*:
 For future funding rates, it is likely that a more generalized funding rate identifier should be created and used.
-A generalized funding rate identifier would be able to support any funding rate request by making use of ancillary data.
-Link to UMIP section.
+A generalized funding rate identifier would be able to support any funding rate request by making use of [ancillary data](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-55.md#motivation--rationale).
 This UMIP is reduced in scope and specifically only creates a methodology for the ETHBTC funding rate and is being proposed so that this identifier can be used as an example of how a funding rate would work for a specific synthetic.

 ## MARKETS & DATA SOURCES